mbclark37/comp423-course-notes/docs/tutorials/rust-setup.md

         }
     ```

-## Step 7: Build and Run the Program
+### Step 2: Build and Run the Program
-Before attempting to compile and run the project, it is important to ensure you are in the correct diretory, or else the build will be unsuccessful.
+Before attempting to compile and run the project, it is important to ensure you are in the correct directory, or else the build will be unsuccessful.
 Run the following code in your terminal.

 ```bash
     cd /workspaces/rust-dev-container/hello_comp423
 ```

-### Using `cargo build`
+#### Using `cargo build`
 1. Compile the program:
     ```
         cargo build